SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Essence Thief

-Starting at 17th level, you gain the following benefits:
-• You can steal essence from one creature and use it to harm another.
+Starting at 17th level, you can steal essence from one creature and use it to harm another.
 During your turn, when you deal sneak attack damage to a creature, you can target any other creature within 30 feet of you as a free action, dealing half your sneak attack dice (rounded down) as force damage and applying Distracting Ambush condition to that creature.
-• You gain one additional slot of your highest caster level.